E. & J. Gallo Winery brings merlot to the masses. The

 Winery was established in 1933 and is still owned and run by the

-For a stiffer drink, Gallo offers several distilled
+For a stiffer drink, Gallo offers several distilled spirits,

-In addition, the vintner makes its own labels and
+In addition, the vintner makes its own labels and bottles

-bottles through subsidiary Gallo Glass Company.
+through subsidiary Gallo Glass Company.

 Headquartered in Modesto, California, Gallo Winery owns nine